Prana Prathistha Unveiled: Sacred Energy, Living Idols, and Dharmic Unity in Temples

 What is Prana Prathistha?

-What rituals are involved in Prana Prathistha?
+Which rituals are described as part of Prana Prathistha?